The pumping world is already hard and when you have to choose the right pump but you don’t have any experience, things can get hectic.

 This breast pump review will provide you with all the information you need to make the right choice.
 No problem, you’ll thank me later!

 The best part about these pumps is that they can both be put into a nursing bra without much trouble.
-They’re also both wireless and compact.
+They’re also both wireless and compact, unlike traditional pumps that are bulky and stationary.

-In addition, these two pumps are also both tubeless.
+In addition, both of these pumps are also tubeless.
 In fact, all the parts of these breast pumps fit into just one piece.

 The motor, the charging port, batteries, the control, the breast shield, and the milk container all fit together in one unit, which is kept on the hub.